enonic/old-xp-doc/doc/developer/projects/structure.rst

     build.gradle
     src/
       main/
+        java/
         resources/
+          admin/
+            widgets/
+            tools/
+          assets/
+          lib/
+          mixins/
+          services/
           site/
             site.xml
-            lib/
             pages/
             parts/
             layouts/
+            content-types/
           views/

+Every file and folder has a specific function and meaning.

+build.gradle
+  `Gradle <https://gradle.org/>`_ script for building the application or library.
+This file describes the actual build process.

+src/main/java/
+  Optional folder where you place any java code that might be included in the project - following traditional Maven style development.

+src/main/resources/
+  This is where all non-java code is placed, and thus where you will typically be working with your XP projects.
+  All folders described below are relative to this folder

+admin/tools
+  This is where you place tool controllers.
+Tools are administrative user interfaces (apps) running in their own separate browser tab.
+  Create tools if you need a back-office utility to manage your applications or similar.

+admin/tools
+  Widgets are essentially user intarface components that can be embedded within selected admin tools.
+  I.e. you can create a widget that extends the Content Studio admin tool.

 assets/
-            content-types/
+  Public folder for external css, javascript and static images etc etc

+lib/
+  This is the last place the global ``require`` javascript-function looks, so it is a good place to put default javascript files here.

 mixins/
-            relationship-types/
+  Mixin schema-types are placed here.
+A mixin can be used to add fields to a content-type (see :ref:`mixins`).

 services/

-Every file and folder has a specific function and meaning.

-build.gradle
-  `Gradle <https://gradle.org/>`_ script for building the module.
-This file describes the actual build process.
+  Services are a special type of http controllers that will be mounted on a fixed url patter that looks like this: _/service/<myapp>/<myservice>.
+  You may use services like any other Javascript controller in the system

 site/site.xml
   The ``site.xml`` file contains basic information for a site created with the application.
-  Settings for the application can be defined in the ``config`` element and the values for these settings can be updated in the administration console.
+  Settings for the application can be defined in the ``config`` element and the values for these settings can be updated using the Content Studio tool.

   .. literalinclude:: ../site/code/site.xml
      :language: xml

-site/lib/
-  This is the last place the global ``require`` javascript-function looks, so it is a good place to put default libraries here.

 site/pages/
-  Page definitions should be placed here.
-They will be used to create page templates in the repository (see :ref:`page`).
+  Page controllers are placed here.
+They will be used to render pages and page templates (see :ref:`page`).

 site/parts/
-  Part definitions should be placed here.
-Parts are objects that can be placed on a page (see :ref:`part`).
+  Part controllers should be placed here.
+Parts are dynamically configurable components that can be placed on pages (see :ref:`part`).

 site/layouts/
-  Layout definitions should be placed here.
-Layouts are definitions that restricts the placement of parts (see :ref:`layout`).
+  Layout controllers should be placed here.
+Layouts are similar to parts, but in addition has one or more regions.

-site/views/
-  Views can generally be placed anywhere you want, just keep in mind what path to use when resolving them (see :ref:`views`).

-site/assets/
-  Public folder for external css, javascript and static images.
+  Regions enable placements of other components inside the layout. (see :ref:`layout`).

 site/content-types/
   Content schemas-types are placed here.
 Used to create structured content (see :ref:`content_types`).

-site/mixins/
-  Mixin schema-types are placed here.
-A mixin can be used to add fields to a content-type (see :ref:`mixins`).

-site/relationship-types/
-  Relationship-types are placed here.
-They are used to form relations between contents (see :ref:`relationship_types`).
+views/
+  Views are any kind of files that are used for rendering.
+The folder is optional, as view files can be placed anywhere you want, just keep in mind what path to use when resolving them (see :ref:`views`).